-It is – catch it below.
-Absent from the trailer are several characters including Hawkeye, Ant-Man and Valkyrie – hinting that their entrances will be held back as a surprise.
+In the above clip – as with the first trailer – we don’t see Hawkeye, Ant-Man or Valkyrie – perhaps we can assume that their entrances will be held back as a surprise.
 We know that, for example, Jeremy Renner’s Hawkeye is in the film thanks to social media posts from the set.

-On February 10, Marvel released a first-look trailer to mark the film entering production.
-In the clip below you can see stars Chris Pratt, Robert Downey Jr. and Tom Holland discussing what work on Infinity War has been like so far – it entered production on January 23 – and Marvel boss Kevin Feige also explains how the film fits into the rest of the Marvel Cinematic Universe.
+On February 10, 2017, Marvel released a first-look video to mark the film entering production.
+In the clip below you can see stars Chris Pratt, Robert Downey Jr. and Tom Holland discussing what work on Infinity War has been like so far – it entered production on January 23, 2017 – and Marvel boss Kevin Feige also explains how the film fits into the rest of the Marvel Cinematic Universe.

 The trailer shows various things: Thor meeting the Guardians of the Galaxy; Iron Man teaming up with Doctor Strange and Hulk; Peter Parker’s spider sense activating on his school bus; Loki holding the Tesseract; Thanos arriving on earth and prising an Infinity Stone from Vision’s head; Spider-Man in his new suit; Captain America returning to the fight; and a ton of aliens engaging in battle with the Avengers.
 In a surprise turn of events, Thanos delivers some pretty sarky lines.